ST10276809/Mbali/README.md

             while (!exit)
             {
                 Console.WriteLine("\nWelcome to the Book Of Recipes");//The program starts with displaying a welcome message and a menu of options for the user.
-                Console.WriteLine("1) Insert a new recipe");//Allows the user to input a new recipe, including its name, ingredients, and steps.
-                Console.WriteLine("2) View the recipe");//Enables the user to view an existing recipe by entering its name.
-                Console.WriteLine("3) The scale of the recipe");//Lets the user scale the quantities of ingredients for a chosen recipe.
+                Console.WriteLine("1) Insert a new recipe");//Users may add a new recipe Console.WriteLine("2) View the recipe");//Option to view the recipe Console.WriteLine("3) The scale of the recipe");//User can enter the measurents Console.WriteLine("4) Reset the quantity of the ingredient");//User can start the ingredients over Console.WriteLine("5) Exit");
-                Console.WriteLine("4) Reset the quantity of the ingredient");//Reset the quantity of the ingredient (4): Provides functionality to reset ingredient quantities (not fully implemented).
-                Console.WriteLine("5) Exit");//Allows the user to exit the program. string choice = Console.ReadLine();
+                string choice = Console.ReadLine();

                 switch (choice)
                 {
                     case "1":
                         EnterNewRecipe();//Prompts the user to input the name of the recipe. break;
                     case "2":
-                        ViewRecipe();//Asks the user to enter the name of the recipe they want to view break;
+                        ViewRecipe();//Asks the user to view the recipe break;
                     case "3":
                         RecipeScale();//Asks the user to enter the name of the recipe they want to scale break;
                     case "4":
-                        ResetIngredientQuantity();//Placeholder message indicates that the functionality to reset ingredient quantities is not fully implemented. break;
+                        ResetIngredientQuantity();//Placeholder message indicates that the functionality to reset ingredient quantities is not fully implemented break;
                     case "5":
                         exit = true;